mbloch/mapshaper/docs/development/label-tool-design.md

 - **Interaction mode** `label` in `gui-interaction-mode-control.mjs`: add to the `labels` label lookup and the constraint helpers `modeUsesHitDetection`, `modeUsesPopup`, `modeSupportsUndo` and `modeWorksWithConsole`.
-Because the tool can act on any target — creating a point layer when the target is a polygon, polyline or non-label point layer — the mode must appear in **every** per-geometry menu array, not just `labels`.
+The mode appears in the `labels` and `emptyPoints` menu arrays — the layers a label would join, which is what `labelWouldJoin()` asks `getLabelTarget()`.
+It was once in **every** menu array, because the tool can act on any target; the layer panel's "Draw: labels" link is what creates a label layer beside a polygon layer now (`gui-add-layer-links.mjs`), in one click, so on any other layer the menu entry was offering to edit a layer that did not exist yet.
+  `labelModeIsAvailable()` is what keeps the tool open when the target changes under it, since it can still act on anything.
 - **GUI mode** `label_tool` via `gui.addMode()`, entered from an
   `interaction_mode_change` listener, following `drawing_tool` in
   `gui-draw-lines2.mjs`.